Work with arenadata_toolkit

 modifiedtime

 The last file modification time that is returned by the system command stat.
-The value of this timestamp is updated during the file modifications, e.g. when the following commands are run: mknod, truncate, utime, and write (if more than zero bytes are written).
+The value of this timestamp is updated during the file modifications, for example when the following commands are run: mknod, truncate, utime, and write (if more than zero bytes are written).
 The timestamp value does not change when the inode information is being modified (file owner, group, number of hard links, access mode, etc.)

 file_size